department-of-veterans-affairs/va.gov-team/products/veteran-military-records/discharge-upgrade-wizard/research/2024-Review-Flow/research-plan.md

 - Date and time of pilot session: Oct 15, 5:30 pm ET

 **Pilot 2 (with AT user)**
-- Pilot participant email: Maria Mutia (maria.mutia@adhocteam.us) on a screen reader
+- Pilot participant email: Sarah Koomson (Sarah.Koomson@oddball.io) on a screen reader
-- Date and time of pilot session: Oct 15, 2 pm ET
+- Date and time of pilot session: Oct 16, 2 pm ET

 ### Research sessions
 - Planned dates of research: Oct 22 - Nov 1, 2024